MEET LAKE MURRAY

-To make room for the lake, nearly a dozen communities had to abandoned, including Derrick, Pine Ridge, Selwood, Wessinger, Cantsville, Leaphart, Savilla, Boyleston, Lorena, Holly’s Ferry and Lorick’s Ferry.
+As part of the purchase, nearly a dozen communities had to abandoned, including Derrick, Pine Ridge, Selwood, Wessinger, Cantsville, Leaphart, Savilla, Boyleston, Lorena, Holly’s Ferry and Lorick’s Ferry.

-To clear the land and log the trees, from the area to be covered by water, an average rate of 50 cents per day, was paid to 2,000 men to clear the 65,000 acres by hand using crosscut saws and axes.
+Clearing the land was no small task, and 2,000 men, who were paid $.50 a day, cleared 65,000 acres by hand using crosscut saws and axes.
 Out of the trees cut down, 100 million board feet of lumber was manufactured.
 Some of the lumber was used in the construction of the dam, and some were used to build a three-mile railroad between the dam site and what is known today as Irmo.

 Each of the towers is 223 feet tall.
 The four smaller ones were built 16 feet in diameter to draw water from the bottom of the lake into the penstocks (a channel or pipe used to control water flow or supply water to something such as a hydroelectric plant).
 The penstocks deliver water from the base of the towers in the lake to the turbines in the power plant 1,150 feet away.
 Water enters the turbines through a spiral case of tapered tubes that diverts water through the turbines.
 Wickets (or gates) regulate the amount of water that enters.
 The largest tower is 60 feet in diameter and feeds water to the massive arch conduit beneath it.